Total Law

 Secure your work permit in Ireland.
 Contact us to learn about the smooth application process for the General Employment Permit today.
 Contact Us

-Documents Needed for Irish General Employment Permit
+What Documents Are Required for a General Employment Permit Application?

 The document checklist for the General Employment Permit is comprehensive and needs to be submitted at least 12 weeks in advance of the time the holder wants to begin employment.
 Paperwork required include: